KingVik-Planet/alx-low_level_programming/0x09-static_libraries/README.md

 * convert of object files - .o using gcc -c *.c for all .c file and check betty

-* Create Libary - ar rcs libmy.c
+* Create Libary - ar rcs libmy.a

 * Move a copy of .o file into lib by using ar rcs libmy.a *.o command